TheMaster1127/htvm-marketplace/README.md

 ```

 **2. What the Hook Receives**
-The HTVM engine first processes strings, comments, and imports for security and stability.
+The HTVM engine first processes strings, comments, and imports.
 Then, it calls `htvm_hook1`.
 The code your plugin's hook actually receives will look like this, with strings replaced by placeholders:
 ```
 ;HTVM--cnavisdofbuvsesdivdidufg79wregwewaeosd8ges7dfdftuawdiHTVMv2yerheyziberlasduci6syiq--AA0AA
 var x := 10